hsrasheed/projects/setup/SETUP-PC.md

 ## And that's it!!

 To get started in Cursor, open the directory called `1_foundations` in the explorer on the left, and double click on `1_lab1.ipynb` to launch the first lab.
 Click where it says "Select Kernel" near the top right, and select the option called `.venv (Python 3.12.9)` or similar, which should be the first choice or the most prominent choice.
 Then click in the first cell with code, and press Shift + Enter to execute it.

+After you click "Select Kernel", if there is no option like `.venv (Python 3.12.9)` then please do the following:
+1. From the Cursor menu, choose Settings >> VSCode Settings
+2. In the Settings search bar, type "venv"
+3. In the field "Path to folder with a list of Virtual Environments" put the path to the project root, like C:\Users\username\projects\agents
+And then try again.

 If you have any problems, I've included a Guide called [troubleshooting.ipynb](troubleshooting.ipynb) to figure it out.